baylism/RunCounter/README.md

 See the intent schema for a more comprehensive list of possible queries.

 ## Implementation
-The skill has been developed and tested using Amazon lambda.
+The skill has been developed and tested using AWS Lambda.

 OAuth authentication for the Strava API is handled by Alexa Skills Service.